Tencent/Hippy/docs/en-us/hippy-vue/native-event.md

     }
   },
   mounted() {
-    // Listen to the rotate event through the app, and trigger a callback when the event occurs through this.listener. app.$on('rotate', this.listener);
+    // Listen to the rotate event through the app, and call a callback through this.listener when the event occurs. app.$on('rotate', this.listener);
   }
 }